TyphooN-/MQL5-NNFX-Risk_Management_System/SIMULATION.md

 - **PROTECT deactivates** at 56% (same as threshold — no midpoint, fires only when genuinely below danger level)
 - PROTECT at 56% leaves 6% buffer above 50% margin call
-- 15-second cooldown prevents cascade at scale — 1000 fires takes minimum 250 minutes (~4 hours)
+- Dynamic lot sizing prevents cascade — close size scales with position size and margin urgency, no fixed cooldowns needed
 - TRIM at 64% — each trim grows net, which increases margin, so TRIM must fire only when ML has headroom

 **Dynamic TRIM tuning:** PROTECT stays fixed at 56%.
 TRIM is more conservative than with gross-based margin because each trim grows net (increases margin).
 As equity grows from net short P/L, TRIM can be tightened: